-- 1. To handle the sin problem in a way that is consistent with His justice and appearing to His wrath - 2.
-To make man holy without taking away his free will moral agency - 3.
-To bridge the breach between God and man and restore the lost fellowship
+- 1. Handling the sin problem in a way that is consistent with His justice and appearing to His wrath - 2.
+Making man holy without taking away his freewill moral agency - 3.
+Bridging the breach between God and man and restoring the lost fellowship